matthew-alex-hill/waves-within-waves/README.txt

-Any decimal or integer sets the attribute to that constant value in.frequency / in.velocity sets the attribute to the midi input note's frequency or velocity respectively A declared wave name sets the attributes value to the output of that wave
+Any decimal or integer sets the attribute to that constant value in.frequency / in.velocity sets the attribute to the midi input note's frequency or velocity respectively A declared wave name sets the attributes value to the output of that wave You can combine the output of two wave values with a combiner keyword

+Combiner Keywords:
+Combiner keywords used in the form KEYWORD value1 value2

+Accepted combiner keywords are:
+SUM - adds value1 and value2
+SUB - subtracts value2 from value1
+MUL - multiplies value1 and value2
+DIV - divides value1 by value2

+value1 and value2 can be any valid wave value, following the same rules as in the attribute adjustments section

+If you have nested combiners the recursion works as follows:
+SUM SUB 1 2 3 would return (1 - 2) + 3
+SUM 1 SUB 2 3 would return 1 + (2 - 3)

 Be careful not to include cyclical wave dependencies as the program currently doesn't detect that and will crash.

+Note on offset:
+When a wave value is in.frequency the program will sum the key of the midi note and the offset to generate a frequency value This means you can offset a wave a fixed number of steps from the true key number on the chromatic scale However, when sampling the wave's offset value a defualt value of 0 is used as the offset of the wave is not yet known, so if offset is based off of note frequency the true key number will always be used.

 Default values:
 Any attribute not explicitly set will be set to a default value

 The default values are:
 shape = EMPTY
+offset = 0
 base = 0
 frequency = 0
 amplitude = 1